austin9794/ProjectUnitConverter/README.md

-## A simple Java-based unit converter that converts:
+## A desktop-based Unit Converter application built using Java and Swing, allowing users to convert between multiple unit categories with a clean graphical interface and conversion history tracking.

 - Celsius ↔ Fahrenheit
 - Kilograms ↔ Pounds